Thomas Arne: Later life

 During the 1760s Arne transferred his services to Covent Garden Theatre, and frequently collaborated with the Irish writer Isaac Bickerstaffe.
 Thomas and Sally was the first English comic opera to be sung throughout (it contained no spoken dialogue).
 Artaxerxes was one of the most successful and influential English operas of the 18th century and is the only known attempt to write an Italianate, Metastasian opera seria, in the English language, using recitative instead of spoken dialogue.
-Mozart almost certainly saw it in 1764 when he visited London and said that it influenced his operas.
+Wolfgang Amadeus Mozart almost certainly saw it in 1764 when he visited London and said that it influenced his operas.
 It was frequently performed in London into the 1830s and, other than Michael William Balfe's The Bohemian Girl, it was the most popular full-length English opera before the 20th century.
-In a 1791 visit to London, Joseph Haydn was impressed by a performance of ″Artaxerxes″ he attended and admitted that he had no idea such an opera existed in the English language.
+On a visit to London in 1791, Joseph Haydn was impressed by a performance of Artaxerxes. he attended and admitted that he had no idea such an opera existed in the English language.

-In 1769 Arne composed the song Soft Flowing Avon, with lyrics by Garrick, for the Shakespeare Jubilee held by Garrick in Stratford-upon-Avon to commemorate the life of William Shakespeare.
-In 1773, in a performance of Judith Arne introduced women's voices into the choruses for the first time.